nlpaueb/SumQE/README.md

     └── DUC_2007
            ...
 ```
-The above procedure for the creation of json files corresponds only to these three years.
-The files from other years
-may have a different format and may need different processing.

 So, if you have created the above structure correctly, the next step is to prepare your environment.
 Run the following command: